Millennial Homeownership in Austin – Overcoming a Strong Market

 In Austin, many Millennials are having a hard time becoming homeowners due to the strength of the market.
 This is quite significant, as Millennials make up about 36 percent of the population in Austin, according to the Community Impact Newspaper.

 Challenges in the Austin Housing Market

-Austin is a growing city, which has increased both the price and the competition for real estate.
+Austin is a growing city, which has increased both the price and the competition for real estate even in Austin suburbs.
 As home prices have gone up, many Millennials are left in a position where there are few or no available homes in their price range.
 About 30 percent of the Millennials living in Austin have an annual salary of about $50,000, but many are also saddled with student loan debt that averages about $16,000.
 In most cases, they don't have the buying power of other older generations quite yet.

 Their financing options are sometimes limited because of debt.
 Not only are many Millennials managing their student loan debt, but they may also need to finance large purchases like cars.
 An individual's debt-to-income ratio is analyzed before they are approved for a home loan, and because of this, some Millennials don't qualify.

 Tips for Millennial Home Buyers in Austin